How Much Can I (and Should I) Pay Myself?

 How much can I take as an owner’s draw?

-As an owner who takes a draw, you can legally take out as much as you want from your equity as long as you’re a sole prop, partner, or an owner of an LLC that’s taxed as a partnership.
+As an owner who takes a draw, you can legally take out as much as you want from your equity as long as you’re a sole proprietor, partner in a partnership, or an owner of an LLC that’s taxed as a partnership.
 For partnerships, each partner’s equity is tracked separately, and each partner can draw funds only up to the amount that they own individually.

 Corporate complexities?
 Le sigh.